Lurkers in the Dark

 Conclusion

-I think the big winners are the Sons of Velmourn and the Wurmspat have been tamed the most by this FAQ.
+I think the big winners are the Sons of Velmourn.
+The big losers are the Wurmspat have been tamed the most.
 Anyway, I hope this shake-down of the FAQ has helped.
 Let me know your thoughts or if I have missed anything.

 Checkout my Warhammer Underworlds for more articles.